hasura/graphql-engine/tutorials/deploying-a-php-laravel-app.rst

 Benefits of using Hasura to deploy and host your Laravel app:

 1. A Hasura project comes with a pre-configured Postgres that's ready to be used
-2. `git push hasura master` inside your laravel app will deploy your application to your server
+2. `git push hasura master` inside your git repo will deploy your application to your server
-3. Migrations are automatically handled whenever you update and deploy your application to the server!

 Basic deployment
 ----------------
 Follow the 4 steps below so that you can start off and deploy a Laravel app within minutes.
-Refer to the next section on :ref:`local development`, to connect to the Postgres database when you're developing and testing locally.
+Refer to the next section on :ref:`laravel-local-development` for when you're developing and testing locally.

 Step 1a: Get a hasura project and make a note of your credentials
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^